 Mr. Kaspero used his leadership skills and reputable legal skills to manage a consulting firm representing and assisting Vietnamese, Korean, and Chinese owned businesses in obtaining commercial licenses.
 His scope of work included conditional use permits, general plan amendments, zoning amendments, building code violations, ABC licensing, and many other difficult obstacles faced by international businesses.

 Mr. Kaspero’s career began in Riverside County as a state-appointed attorney litigating both felony and misdemeanor cases to verdict.
-As a result of this job, in just one year led 15+ trials that concluded with full acquittals and hung verdicts for his clients.
+As a result, in just one year led 15+ trials that concluded with full acquittals and hung verdicts for his clients.
 Mr. Kaspero has been in private practice for the last 12 years.

 In 2016, Mr. Kaspero earned special certification in BI/DW from UCI.
 More specifically, by definition ‘the term Business Intelligence (BI) refers to technologies, applications and practices for the collection, integration, analysis, and presentation of business information.’
 Doing this eventually led him to develop numerous data mining and analytical tools.
 He then wrote and published research papers in several journals related to his criminal record privacy and data warehouse knowledge.